Billionaire Profile

 Early Life

-Lynn Schusterman (née Rothschild) was born on January 21, 1939, in Kansas City, Missouri, and raised in Oklahoma City.
-Growing up in a Jewish family, she experienced antisemitism.
-Schusterman attended the University of Miami in Coral Gables, Florida.
+Lynn Schusterman was born Lynn Rothschild on January 21, 1939, in Kansas City, Missouri, and raised in Oklahoma City.
+She was raised in a Jewish family and learned the value of philanthropy from her father.
+She attended the University of Miami.

 Rise to Success